 3. How many grafts are being implanted in the session?

 This can allow them to give a ballpark figure for the time it will take, and one that can be passed on to the individual undergoing the procedure.
-Let’s take a closer look at some of the elements which can adjust the duration of a FUE procedure:
+Let’s take a closer look at some of the elements which can adjust the duration of an FUE procedure:

 The patient has a pre-existing condition: Some medical conditions or medications can cause complications when using local anaesthesia.
-While this is likely not to be an issue, understanding your prognosis can let the medical team decide which approach to take for the procedure and if any additional time is required to manage complications which may arise.
+While this is likely not to be an issue, understanding your prognosis can let the medical team decide which approach to take for the procedure and if any additional time is required to manage complications that may arise.

 What procedure is being used: In this case, a Follicular Unit Extraction (FUE) can increase the duration of the process due to the ‘hands on’ nature of the operation.
 It requires a great deal of care when implanting the individual hairs and cannot – or should not – be rushed.

 How many grafts are being deployed: The volume of hairs being transplanted will have an impact on the length of the treatment.
 If this will cause discomfort, the procedure can be broken down into multiple sessions or timed in a more manageable way.

 On average, managing these variables will normally result in a procedure that is between two to four hours in duration.
 This will always be verified with you by a member of our team beforehand to give you ample time to arrange transport and aftercare.